Farewell, My Lovely: Background

 Chandler worked on the book from June to December 1939, before destroying the entire typescript and starting again.
 He completed the novel in the spring of 1940.

-Farewell, My Lovely, like many of Chandler's novels, was written by what he called cannibalising previous short stories—taking previously written short stories and altering them to fit together as a novel.
+Farewell, My Lovely, like many of Chandler's novels, was written by what he called cannibalising previous short stories—taking short stories and altering them to fit together as a novel.
 This practice is sometimes known as a fix-up.
-In this case the three stories were "Try the Girl", "Mandarin's Jade", and "The Man Who Liked Dogs".
+In this case the three stories were "Try the Girl", "Mandarin's Jade" and "The Man Who Liked Dogs".

 "Try the Girl" provided the initial story about a hoodlum looking for his old girlfriend who has moved on to a more respectable life.
-"Mandarin's Jade" was the basis for the middle sections about a jewel theft which may or may not have actually happened, the murder of a blackmailer, and a corrupt psychic who works with a crime ring.
+"Mandarin's Jade" was the basis for the middle sections about a jewel theft which may or may not have happened, the murder of a blackmailer and a corrupt psychic who works with a crime ring.
 "The Man Who Liked Dogs" provided the final part, where the detective is looking for a criminal and his search ultimately takes him to a gambling boat anchored off the Santa Monica coast, out of reach of the local law.

-In all of the initial stories, the criminals and motives are clearly explained by the end.
-However, as Chandler adapted and integrated the stories—which were originally written completely independently—he cared more about the style of writing and the characters than about making sure every plot point fit together with consistency and lucidity.
-As he said of his work, "my whole career is based on the idea that the formula doesn't matter, the thing that counts is what you do with the formula; that is to say, it is a matter of style."
+In the short stories, the criminals and motives are clearly explained by the end.
+As Chandler adapted and integrated the stories—which were originally written independently—he cared more about the style of writing and the characters than about making sure every plot point fitted together with consistency and lucidity.
+As he said of his work, "my whole career is based on the idea that the formula doesn't matter, the thing that counts is what you do with the formula; that is to say, it is a matter of style".
 Chandler used this writing style to develop his themes of corruption, social decay, cynicism and fatalism.

-Chandler used recognizable locations in Los Angeles as settings, but he created the fictional town of Bay City as a stand-in for Santa Monica, known for its widespread corruption in city government during the Great Depression.
+Chandler used recognizable locations in Los Angeles as settings but he created the fictional town of Bay City as a stand-in for Santa Monica, known for its widespread corruption in city government during the Great Depression.
 The title of the novel is apparently a reference to a song in the 1935 musical revue At Home Abroad.